EpsiRho/Unus/README.md

 A special switch sides card changes which sides are in play when discarded.

 ## Prototypes

 ### Deck Prototype

 This is a console application that tests the Deck, Hand, and Card related classes.
 It creates a new Deck, fills it with standard cards, shuffles it, and deals it out to the player Hands.

+### Playable Card Detection Prototype

+This console application tests code for seeing what cards can be played based on the discard pile's top card.
+Also tests drawing untill a playable card is found.
+Finally, tests code for playing a card.

 ### To-Do

-- Playable Card Dectection Prototype

-  - Tests code for seeing what cards can be played based on the discard pile's top card.
-Also tests drawing untill a playable card is found.
-Finally, Tests code for playing a card.

-  - Console Application

 - Unus Bot Prototype